seongwon-park-coder/SantaRace/README.md

 If you success with make the character go out from screen before the time limits, you win!
 You can re-do the game after it finishes.
 (The game result does matter) </H3>

 Game will be played in snowing village.
-This is scene you will see as you start the game
+This is the scene you will see as you start the game
 ![initial](https://user-images.githubusercontent.com/71178153/92996595-c08a6580-f547-11ea-9c89-b48aec6b3715.PNG)

 While playing the game the timer will start and you have to click the arrow sign below.